-Arriving with a wooden stick tied to his leg, Lino was examined and given a treatment plan and crutches.
+Lino arrived with a wooden stick tied to his leg.
+He was examined and given a treatment plan and crutches.
 Lino spent the following year having his wounds treated until they healed.
-Then, in early 2020, he was referred to a hospital in Uganda where he had Xray’s and arrangements made for a three week hospital stay to undergo surgery.
-Hospitals in South Sudan are so poorly equipped, the operation could not be done there.
+Then, in early 2020, he was referred to a hospital in Uganda for x-rays and surgery.
+Hospitals in South Sudan were so poorly equipped the operation could not be done there.

-As the Covid-19 pandemic hit, boarders closed and what was supposed to be a three-week hospital stay, turned into four months.
-Fortunately, Lino was in the good hands of the medical team who took great care of him and noted how brave he was, describing his as “a warrior who never gave up and had so much courage”.
+As the Covid-19 pandemic hit and borders closed, Lino’s three-week hospital stay turned into four months.
+Fortunately, Lino was in the good hands of the medical team, who took great care of him and noted how brave he was, describing him as: “a warrior who never gave up and had so much courage”.

 In July 2020, CBM partners brought Lino back to South Sudan, where he received weekly dressings and then physiotherapy.
-Although Lino still needs one more surgery in Uganda, he can now stand, walk and move independently.
-Having accesses to proper medical care has prevented permanent disability.
-Lino is now able to enjoy time with friends and watch on as his uncle builds things in his carpentry shop.
+Although Lino needed one more surgery in Uganda, he can now stand, walk and move independently.
+Having access to proper medical care has prevented permanent disability.
+Lino is now able to enjoy time with friends and watch as his uncle builds things in his carpentry shop.

 CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).